davideicardi/kaa/README.md

 case class SuperheroV1(name: String)
 ```

-## Internals
+## Features

 Kaa provides essentially 3 features:

-- a simple embeddable schema registry, `KaaSchemaRegistry`, that read and write schemas to Kafka
+- `com.davideicardi.kaa.KaaSchemaRegistry`: a simple embeddable schema registry that read and write schemas to Kafka
-- an avro serializer/deserializer based on Avro4s, `AvroSingleObjectSerializer`, that internally uses `KaaSchemaRegistry`
+- `com.davideicardi.kaa.avro.AvroSingleObjectSerializer`: an avro serializer/deserializer based on Avro4s that internally uses `KaaSchemaRegistry`
-- an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`
+- `com.davideicardi.kaa.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`

 During serialization a schema hash is generated and stored inside Kafka (key=hash, value=schema).
 When deserializing the schema is retrieved from Kafka and used for the deserialization.